 The Doctor on the ward reviewed all the medication that I was on.
 They threw most of it away and put me on different medication.
 Half of the stuff I was on, I didn't need.
 I was wrongly prescribed, and they couldn't understand why it had been so long for me not to be admitted or referred to them for treatment.
-I told them my GP would not do anything, even when my wife came 7 or 8 times with me to my GP appointments.

 When I had been to my GP so many times we got to the point where we came out and thought there is nothing we can do.
 I started to believe it must be me, I've got this condition and I've got to live with it.

 In fact, one locum doctor at the GP practice asked if I smoked.
 I told him that I did smoke.
 He then asked if I enjoyed smoking, which I replied 'actually, yes'.
-The GP said 'well every cigarette you had that's why, and that's why you've got to live with it, it's a lifestyle choice and that's your problem'.
+The GP said 'well every cigarette you had that's why and that's why you've got to live with it it's a lifestyle choice and that's your problem'

-After that GP appointment I felt totally disgruntled and that there was nothing that could be done, but once I was admitted to hospital and they got on top of the situation, within 4 days I was back home walking about.
+Once I was admitted to hospital and they got on top of the situation, within 4 days I was back home walking about.

 I have never been in hospital before and during my stay I did spend quite a bit of time on the corridor as I quite enjoyed seeing what was going on and what problems arose.
-It was massively busy, the nurses were run off their feet, the corridors were jammed, there were more people in there from what I could see with minor little wounds, a scratch that should never have been there, they should have been stopped at the door and sent home with a plaster.
-The workload was immense and for most of it, well realistically to my way of thinking it wasn't needed.
-They were diverted onto other things.
+It was massively busy, the nurses were run off their feet, the corridors were jammed.
 I must admit the nurses were fantastic, fabulous you know, everything you wanted.
 They sorted you when they said they would.
 Everything was as it says.
-The treatment was so good, the night nurses were nice, and after 5 days I came home, I was well impressed with them.
+The treatment was so good, the night nurses were nice, the day staff were nice, and after 5 days I came home, I was well impressed with them.

 As part of my treatment plan and on-going care they put me on to the Intensive Home Support Service (IHSS) whilst I was in the hospital and from there on I have only used them.
-I refer myself to the IHSS every time I need help.
 If I have a problem with my tablets I ring IHSS and they will sort something out today or tomorrow, I have every confidence that they will because they can also prescribe.